Apollo Astronauts Still Alive in 2025: The Last Pioneers of Lunar Exploration

 William Anders and Earthrise

 William Anders, an Apollo 8 astronaut and non-moon walker, died on June 7, 2024, in a plane crash off Washington state, confirmed by his son and reported by William Anders Death: What We Know About Astronaut’s Plane Crash – Newsweek.
 Born October 17, 1933, Anders was 90 and known for the iconic “Earthrise” photo.
-His death reduced the number of living Apollo astronauts who flew to the moon from seven (as of January 2024) to six, highlighting the dwindling number of these pioneers.
+William Anders’ death in June 2024 reduced the number of living Apollo astronauts who flew to the Moon from seven to six.
+The passing of Jim Lovell in August 2025 brought that number down to five.

 Common Themes and Legacy